AdobeDocs/analytics.en/help/analyze/analysis-workspace/components/use-components-in-workspace.md

 ## Begin adding components to a project

+1. [Create a project in Analysis Workspace](/help/analyze/analysis-workspace/build-workspace-project/create-projects.md) if you haven't already.

 1. [Add a panel](/help/analyze/analysis-workspace/c-panels/panels.md) or [add a visualization](/help/analyze/analysis-workspace/visualizations/freeform-analysis-visualizations.md#add-visualizations-to-a-panel) to the project in Analysis Workspace.

    If you add a component to a blank project, a freeform table visualization is automatically created.